glaucuslinux/glaucus/README.md

 * Extra performance related optimizations

-* 150+ packages building successfully
+* 130+ packages building successfully

 * doesn't require a separate partition to build and install into

-* doesn't require a chroot to build correctly (hopefully this won't change when working on the graphics stack)
+* doesn't require a chroot to build correctly (unfortunately this will change, as the graphics stack is really picky when it comes to libdirs)

 ## Supported Architectures